 - Also See: Our Sky Stream VS Virgin Media Stream Comparison

-NOW (they changed their name from NOW TV) is Sky’s no-contract streaming service – a cheaper TV platform that gives you flexible packages (“memberships” of content), that can be watched on a large variety of streaming devices.
+NOW (they changed their name from NOW TV) is Sky’s no-contract streaming service.
+It is a cheaper TV platform that offers flexible packages (“memberships” of content) that can be watched on a wide variety of streaming devices.

 Table of Contents